CtrlK

 Trigger Term Quality

 Includes explicit natural trigger terms: 'clerk rate limit', 'clerk quota', 'clerk API limits', 'clerk throttling'.
-These are terms users would naturally say when encountering rate limiting issues with Clerk.
+These are terms users would naturally say when encountering rate limiting issues with Clerk, and the variations provide good coverage.

 3 / 3